Justin Boren

-Justin Matthew Boren (born April 28, 1988) is a former American football guard.
-Though a guard in the NFL, Boren played both guard and center during his high school and college football career.
+Justin Matthew Boren (born April 28, 1988) is an American former professional football guard.
+Though a guard in the National Football League (NFL), Boren played both guard and center during his high school and college football career.
 In high school, he was widely regarded as one of the top offensive linemen in the country and one of the top football prospects in the state of Ohio.
 He was selected to play in the U.S. Army All-American Bowl and was a Parade All-American and an Associated Press All-Ohio selection.
 The son of 1982 and 1983 Michigan Wolverines tackles leader Mike Boren, Justin was widely recruited by the nation's top schools, including both his father's alma mater, the University of Michigan and its archrival, Ohio State University, Boren's hometown school.

 After an intense recruitment, Boren choose to play at Michigan despite leaning towards attending Ohio State early in his recruitment.
 He played in several games as a true freshman, making one start.
 As a sophomore, he became a regular starter, earning 2007 All-Big Ten Conference honorable mention.
 When head coach Lloyd Carr retired and was replaced by Rich Rodriguez, Boren became unhappy with the new staff and transferred to Ohio State.
 After transferring he had to sit 2008 NCAA Division I FBS football season and was also required to pay his own tuition, per Big Ten conference rules.
 He earned recognition as a selection to the 2009 and 2010 All-Big Ten team by both the coaches (second-team) and the media (first-team).
 He was also a 2010 College Football All-America Team second-team selection by several selectors.
 In 2009, he became the third player (following Howard Yerges and J. T. White) to play for both sides of the Michigan – Ohio State rivalry.
 He was also teammates with his brother, Zach Boren, who was a starting fullback and linebacker for the Buckeyes.

-He was signed by the Baltimore Ravens of the National Football League as an undrafted free agent in 2011.
-He has since played for the Ravens, Detroit Lions, and Denver Broncos.
+He was signed by the Baltimore Ravens of the NFL as an undrafted free agent in 2011.
+He was also a member of the Detroit Lions and Denver Broncos but never played in a regular season or postseason NFL game.